 What is the Marketplace, and Why Does it Matter?

-The marketplace is made up of all the buyers that are actively interested in acquiring an online business.
+The marketplace is made up of all the buyers that are actively interested in acquiring a business.
 This may include people who are currently being aggressive with their search along with people who may have some fleeting interest should the right opportunity present itself.
 On a broader level, the marketplace consists of all people interested in buying any business, online or not.
 This group of buyers and the makeup of its members determines and greatly influences prices that business owners can ask for their businesses.
 We, of course, are most interested in that group of buyers that are interested and looking for an online business to buy.

 The marketplace matters because your business is ultimately worth whatever someone is willing to pay for it.
 You can ask whatever you want for your site, but if there isn’t a person on the other side of that asking price with a checkbook in hand and pen writing out your asking price then your asking price is nothing more than a personal value.
-When it comes time to sell your site, if your own personal value of the site doesn’t agree with the people who could potentially turn that potential value into liquid money, then you simply won’t sell your site.
+When it comes time to sell your site, if your own personal value of the site doesn’t agree with the people who can turn that potential value into liquid money, then you simply won’t sell your site.

 What Influences the Marketplace?